onc-healthit/inferno-community/README.md

 ## Running Tests from the Command Line

-Testing sequences can be run from the command line via a rake task which takes the sequence to be run and server url as arguments:
+Testing sequences can be run from the command line via a rake task which takes the sequence (or sequences) to be run and server url as arguments:
 ```sh
 bundle exec rake inferno:execute[https://my-server.org/data,Conformance]
 ```